Start a Campus Chapter

 About US

 Sustained Dialogue Institute (SDI) is a capacity-building non-profit organization based in Washington D.C. that helps people transform conflictual relationships and design change processes around the world.
-We offer a unique perspective on building relationships and developing meaningful change through a five stage dialogue process used in diplomacy, peacemaking, conflict transformation, collaboration, and reconciliation.
+The organization teaches processes towards more equitable, less violent futures using a five stage dialogue process for community building, diplomacy, peacemaking, conflict transformation, collaboration, and reconciliation.
 We define dialogue as “listening deeply enough to be changed by what you learn.”

 Sustained Dialogue is a patented process created and published by Hal Saunders, a former US diplomat following his experience working with the Camp David Accords and the Iran Hostage Crisis.
 One of the longest-running discourses between the United States and Russia used Sustained Dialogue to lead the conversation (the Dartmouth Conference) and during the civil war, Tajikistani peace agreements were crafted from sustained dialogue.